jonnysmillie/project-resources/feature-request.md

     * Email or username.

 3. ### Describe the problem that the user has:
-    * What is the problem the user has?
+    * What is the problem?

-4. ### Describe the impact that this has on the user:
+    * Describe the impact that this has on the user.
+    *
-    * How will this request resolve the problem the user has?
+    * How does this featue solve the problem?
+    * What are the pros and cons of this feature for the user?
+    * Please list any possible alternative solutions.

+4. ### Describe the feature that solves this problem.
+    * What is the feature called? (e.g. "FAQ section", "Blog section", "Image carousel", "Calculator", "Modal")
+    * Is this feature custom/unique?

 5. ### Describe the reach of this problem:
     * How many users will be impacted by this change?